 Vinyl Flooring, including standard vinyl and luxury vinyl flooring, is generally installed by gluing.
 It’s available in tiles and rolls and often comes in different profiles and colors to suit different interior decors.
 This flooring type, like the bamboo floor, can simulate the appearance of other flooring types, giving it the flexibility that is needed for a creative project or remodels.

-Unlike linoleum, vinyl is of plastic nature and offers more style options and quality, and is available in a wide range of prices to suit different budgets.
+Unlike linoleum, vinyl is plastic, offers more style options and quality, and is available in a wide range of prices to suit different budgets.
 However, it’s not as environmentally friendly as linoleum and other types of flooring.

-It offers a lot in terms of advantages over others in that it is durable, easy to maintain and clean, can be installed easily, and relatively inexpensive.
-Aside from that, it can get wet and not buckle so you can use it in kitchens, bathrooms, and other places where water is omnipresence.
+It offers many advantages over others in that it is durable, easy to maintain and clean, can be installed easily, and relatively inexpensive.
+Aside from that, it can get wet and not buckle, so you can use it in kitchens, bathrooms, and other places where water is omnipresent.

-It has a scratch-resistant surface and the price is dependent on the thickness of the tiles.
+It has a scratch-resistant surface, and the price depends on the tiles’ thickness.
 In addition, it’s important to be on the lookout for the manufacturer’s warranty when purchasing this type of flooring.

 2. Cork Flooring

-The material used in making Cork flooring is sourced from tree bark which when harvested doesn’t affect the tree so production of this doesn’t affect the environment.
-The barks often grow back in about 10 years at which point they can be used again, thus giving the trees enough time to heal.
+The material used in making Cork flooring is sourced from tree bark, which, when harvested, doesn’t affect the tree, so production of this doesn’t affect the environment.
+The barks often grow back in about ten years, at which point they can be used again, thus giving the trees enough time to heal.

-Cork Flooring has a similar appearance of wood (owing to its root) but often comes with unique patterns that include swirls and flecks throughout.
-You can purchase it as tiles or planks and the installation of Cork is similar to Laminate as it’s glued on a stable core material or clicked together.
+Cork Flooring has a similar appearance to wood (owing to its root) but often comes with unique patterns that include swirls and flecks throughout.
+You can purchase it as tiles or planks, and the installation of Cork is similar to Laminate as it’s glued on a stable core material or clicked together.

 3. Hardwood Flooring

-Hardwood flooring has a standard width of 3 to 5 inches known as medium planks as well wider planks which starts from 5 up to 10 inches.
+Hardwood flooring has a standard width of 3 to 5 inches, known as medium planks, as well as wider planks, which start from 5 up to 10 inches.
 It comes pre-finished or unfinished, with the first one having all the finishes done while the other requires finishing to be done before installing.
 Moreover, they can be installed either by the glue-down or nail-down method.

 This type of flooring is priced according to the material and thickness but are generally priced by the square foot, which costs less than $10 with installation cost going up to as much as $12.